allen-munsch/rust-sql-to-nosql/README.md

 # rust-sql-to-nosql

+An exploration of a lua based BNF grammar for redis, could through effort be modified to cover any nosql grammar.

 ## Overview

 This Rust library provides a flexible and powerful tool for transforming SQL queries into NoSQL (specifically Redis) commands.
 By leveraging a rule-based approach, the library can intelligently convert various SQL statements into equivalent NoSQL operations.